 Most of what we deal with on this site deals with the first century and works back.
 In this series, we will look at the first century forward because it will play a role in the last days.
 The writers of the New Testament were Jewish and they believed in a Torah-based faith system that was given by God.
 They warned of a coming deception that would lead away many.
 This “faith” would be a counterfeit and it would be based on “lawlessness” (no Law/Torah) and this would lead to the False Messiah, who is called the “man of lawlessness” (2 Thes 2.3).
+The basis for this study has been drawn from a tape series from Hatikva Ministries called “Replacement Theology” and we highly recommend this source if you want to understand this subject.

 Through the centuries this prophecy has proven true in that millions of people follow a faith not based in Torah law, yet they believe they are part of the “royal priesthood” simply because they “believe” certain things about the Messiah.
 Hosea 4.6 warns that rejection of the Torah will result in a rejection of them as a “priest” of the Lord.
 Therefore, the religion of the False Messiah will be Replacement Theology, so we need to know exactly what it is and how it got here.